 are independent of the details of the spectral density, which leads to $\mathcal{F}_{\lambda}^{\text{M}}(\infty)=0$.
 It is necessary to point out that $\pmb{d}_{\text{M}}(\infty)=(0,0)^{\text{T}}$ and Eq.~(\ref{eq:eq13}) can be reproduced by directly calculating the equilibration dynamics of the probe under the Markovian approximation (see Appendix B for details).

 However, such a canonical thermalization totally breaks down, namely, $\rho_{\text{p}}(\infty)\neq\rho_{\text{p}}^{\text{G}}$, in the strongly non-Markovian regime where the noncanonical equilibrium state appears.
-As demonstrated in Refs.~\cite{PhysRevA.90.032114,doi:10.1063/1.4722336}, the emergence of noncanonical distribution is commonly linked to the existence of probe-reservoir correlations, which implies there exists information exchange between the probe and the thermal reservoir.
-This result suggests, in the non-Markovian case, the long-time steady state of the probe shall rely on not only the reservoir's temperature, but also the details of the spectral density, resulting in $\mathcal{F}_{\lambda}(\infty)>0$.
+As demonstrated in Refs.~\cite{PhysRevA.90.032114,doi:10.1063/1.4722336}, the emergence of a noncanonical distribution is commonly linked to the existence of probe-reservoir correlations, which implies there exists information exchange between the probe and the thermal reservoir.
+This result suggests, in the non-Markovian case, the long-time steady state of the probe will rely on not only the reservoir's temperature, but also the details of the spectral density, resulting in $\mathcal{F}_{\lambda}(\infty)>0$.

-To check the above analysis, in Fig.~\ref{fig:fig5} (a) and (b), we display $\sigma_{xx}(\infty)$ and $\sigma_{pp}(\infty)$ versus the temperature of the quantum reservoir from both the non-Markovian and the Markovian methods.
-One can find the non-Markovian results depart from the results predicted by the canonical Gibbs state when temperature is very low, for example, $T/\omega_{0}\in(0,2]$ in Fig.~\ref{fig:fig5} (b).
+To check the above analysis, in Figs.~\ref{fig:fig5}(a) and ~\ref{fig:fig5}(b), we display $\sigma_{xx}(\infty)$ and $\sigma_{pp}(\infty)$ versus the temperature of the quantum reservoir from using the non-Markovian and the Markovian methods.
+One can find that the non-Markovian results depart from the results predicted by the canonical Gibbs state when temperature is very low, for example, $T/\omega_{0}\in(0,2]$ in Fig.~\ref{fig:fig5}(b).
 This result means the breakdown of the Markovian approximation and the appearance of the noncanonical equilibration in the low-temperature regime.
-In Fig.~\ref{fig:fig5} (c) and (d), $\mathcal{F}_{\lambda}(\infty)$ is plotted as a function of the temperature.
+In Figs.~\ref{fig:fig5}(c) and ~\ref{fig:fig5}(d), $\mathcal{F}_{\lambda}(\infty)$ is plotted as a function of the temperature.
 One can see $\mathcal{F}_{\lambda}(\infty)>0$ if the temperature is very low.
-However, as the increase of the temperature, the non-Markovianity becomes ignorable and $\mathcal{F}_{\lambda}(\infty)$ gradually vanishes.
-In this sense, the non-zero residual QFI at low temperature stems from non-Markovian effects which can not be predicted by the previous Markovian approaches~\cite{PhysRevA.97.012125,PhysRevA.102.012223,PhysRevLett.98.160401,PhysRevA.95.012109}.
+However, with increasing temperature, the non-Markovianity becomes ignorable and $\mathcal{F}_{\lambda}(\infty)$ gradually vanishes.
+In this sense, the non-zero residual QFI at low temperature stems from non-Markovian effects which cannot be predicted by the previous Markovian approaches~\cite{PhysRevA.97.012125,PhysRevA.102.012223,PhysRevLett.98.160401,PhysRevA.95.012109}.
 This result means the non-Markovianity is not only a mathematical concept, but also a valuable resource to improve the sensing precision.